Instant Pot Green Chile Chicken Chowder {Paleo, Whole30, GAPS, Keto}

 - 3cupsdiced onion

-- 2-1/2poundsorganic/pasturedboneless, skinless chicken thighs
+- 2-1/2poundsorganic/pasturedboneless, skinless chicken breasts

 - 3cupsbone broth